AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/video-overview.md

   - A video file usually contains multiple tracks — a video track (without audio) and one or more audio tracks (without video) — that are interrelated and synchronized.
   - The video file format determines how these different data tracks and metadata are organized.

 - **Codec.** A video codec describes the algorithm by which a video is encoded through the use of compression.
-Audio is also encoded through an audiocodec.
+Audio is also encoded through an audio codec.

   - Codecs minimize the amount of information required to play video.
 Rather than information about each individual frame, only information about the differences between one frame and the next are stored.
   - Because most videos change little from one frame to the next, codecs allow for high compression rates, which results in smaller file sizes.